qiyitang71/compiler-bug-impact/README.md

 NOTE from the LLVM release websites, LLVM started to introduce CMake from LLVM 3.1.
 For older versions, we use GNU make to build the compilers.
 Again, (un)comment the appropriate part in the script to take care of this.

-### Set up the chroot environment
+### Set up the chroot environment (Debian 9)

 As explained in section 2.4, a chroot jail is required as a customised and isolated build environment to build our Debian apps.
 `
 cd /home/user42/compiler-bug-impact/scripts/chroot
 ./chroot.sh